 Quebec Enterprise register (Quebec)

 Only Applies to : If you operate a business in Quebec, you must register with the enterprise register and declare your organization's legal form.

 Quebec Register my company to do business in P.E.I.

 Only Applies to : Are you looking to do business in

 Prince Edward Island P.E.I., but are incorporated elsewhere?
 If so, you must register as an extra-provincial corporation.

-Only Applies to : Learn about the requirements for starting a corporation, limited partnership or not-for-profit and how you can make changes to your current business.
+Only Applies to : Learn about the requirements for starting a corporation, including a not-for-profit, and how you can make changes to your current business.

 Ontario Registration / Declaration of a limited partnership (New Brunswick)